 Newborn babies have poor circulation in their hands and feet and so these may feel cold to touch and appear a little blue for a few days.
 The best way to tell if your baby is warm enough is by feeling his chest or the back of his neck and this should feel warm to touch.

-Please refer to the reduction of cot death information supplied by your midwife.
+Please refer to the information supplied by your midwife regarding reducing the risk of cot death.